AleksiSupikoski/NiFi-Big-Data-Batch-Ingestion/reports/Assignment-1-report.md

 1.1

 I have chosen dataset of tortoises from Korkeasaari Zoo, becase i found it funny and i like turtles.
 The data is time sieries IoT data coming from ruuvitag devices measuring environmental values and movement of the tortoises.
-Data is given as separate CSV files on https://iot.fvh.fi/downloads/tortoise/
+Data is given as separate CSV files on zoo datasource: https://iot.fvh.fi/downloads/tortoise/

 Data sample:
 ```